wsbctechnicalblog/wsbctechnicalblog.github.io/content/servant-stewardship-of-guardrails.md

 Author: Willy-Peter Schaub
 Summary: You can chose between governance, policies, or standards, or collaborate with us through guardrails.

-We covered this topic before in [can we enact governance through engineering-friendly manifestos and guardrails?](/governance-manifestos-guardrails.html) ... but recent experiences emphasis the need for a quick refresher.
+We covered this topic before in [can we enact governance through engineering-friendly manifestos and guardrails?](/governance-manifestos-guardrails.html) ... but recent experiences emphasise the need for a quick refresher.
 First, let us compare the difference between governance, policies, standards, and what we refer to as guardrails.

 Listed from most to least formal: